cesanta/mongoose-os/docs/services/firmware.service.yaml.md

 - `projectid`: ID of the project to register firmware for.
 - `version`: Firmware version number.
 Encoded as a string due to limitations of JavaScript.
 - `name`: Human-readable name for this firmware.
 - `zip`: URL of the .zip archive suitable for flashing.
+Must be present if manifest is not present.
+The zip contains the manifest.
 - `manifest`: URL of the firmware metadata file.
 Must be accessible by the devices that will get this firmware.
+Must be present if zip is not present.

 Definition: